stellar/actions/README-rust-release.md

 First check that the `publish-dry-run` CI jobs have succeeded for the commit to be released.

-Draft a new release on GitHub for the repository.
+Draft a new release on GitHub for the repository by clicking on the relevant release link in the description of the PR from step 2.

 Specify the commit to be tagged as the latest commit on the `main` branch if step 3 was performed.
 Otherwise, use the commit on the `release/` branch.
+Then click on the `Generate release notes` button to fill out the description of the release.

 ## 5. Close PR